Reishi Benefits: Traditional Use, Preparation & Modern Interest

 Why People Use Reishi Today

-Reishi is commonly prepared as a tea, powder, or tincture, allowing individuals to choose a format that fits their preferred preparation style and daily routine.
+Reishi is commonly prepared and consumed as a tea, powder, or tincture, allowing individuals to choose a format that fits their preferred preparation style and daily routine.

 What Do People Mean by “Reishi Benefits”?